-In accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, Eastern West Virginia Community and Technical College's programs and courses are accessible to handicapped and disabled students and personnel.
-Instructors and students who have a disability impairing access to courses and programs should contact Student Services to assure access to appropriate resources.
+In accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, Eastern's programs and courses are accessible to handicapped and disabled students and personnel.
+Instructors and students who have a disability impairing access to courses and programs should contact Student Services to ensure access to appropriate resources.